Supporting the Moral Imperative of Music Education

 “I never waited for something to happen—I just went out and did it.
 I didn’t wait for acclaim or affirmation or anything like that.
 I always kept myself busy and wrote music.
 Some people think that success only comes through the front door, so they’re waiting at that door.
 Truth is, sometimes it comes in the back door, so don’t worry about it.
 Just keep busy and do what you’re meant to do.
 If you do that, it’ll all come together.”– Spirit of Harmony Foundation Founder and President Todd Rundgren in Guitar World, June 2015

 The University of Notre Dame has announced Todd Rundgren’s Fall 2016 interdisciplinary class, Exploring the Creative Muse: Art, Business, Technology, and Rock n’ Roll.
 Professor Todd is designing this class himself, and it will be an accredited elective for Notre Dame students.
 Stay tuned for details on Todd’s Notre Dame Artist In Residence plans, and information about several exciting events that will be open to the public and will feature the Spirit of Harmony Foundation’s advocacy for Music Education!

 Symposium on the Moral Imperative of Music Education

 On Saturday, April 18, 2015, the Spirit of Harmony Foundation hosted a panel to showcase and explore the compelling reasons why children should have access to music education.
 Leaders in neurological research, sociology, economics, and music education presented their case to an enthusiastic audience of Todd Rundgren fans from around the world, as well as academics, scholars, and musicians, at the State House Convention Center in Little Rock, Arkansas.

 The purpose of the Symposium was to further the dialog about music education, and to stimulate activism at a grassroots level.
-Please click here for more information about our event.
+Please click here for videos and more information about our event.